nodeshift/nodejs-reference-architecture/docs/development/code-coverage.md

 ##  Where to focus on higher coverage

-If your application/module has some key user stories, it is important to focus on higher coverage there.
+For applications, the coverage should be driven by the key user stories/key paths that the application can take.
+For modules, it is important to cover all public APIs.

 ## Coverage percentage thresholds